-- UTemp considers candidates’ interest and availability, as well as their knowledge, skills, and abilities when placing a temporary worker in your unit to do specified work, for a specified duration.
+- UTemp considers candidates’ interest and availability, as well as their knowledge, skills, and abilities when placing a worker in your unit to do specified work, for a specified duration.

 - Our top priority is meeting your interim staffing needs.

-- While many of our temporary workers do apply for, and are considered for, regular positions, finding the exact long-term match for your permanent staffing needs is not the focus of our office.
+- While many of our workers do apply for, and are considered for, regular positions, finding the exact long-term match for your permanent staffing needs is not the focus of our office.

 - Our candidates are eager to work, and UTemp is eager to find placements for them quickly, before they accept a position elsewhere.
 When we refer a candidate to you for consideration, we ask that you make a decision as quickly as possible to the suitability of the candidate to perform your needed work.

 - UTemp should not be considered as an option to circumvent the regular hire process, or to screen applicants “on-the-job” for permanent vacancies.
-In fact, it can be counterproductive for a unit to think their temporary worker might be a match for other positions in their department, as many of our temporary workers are not interested in being hired permanently.
+In fact, it can be counterproductive for a unit to think their worker might be a match for other positions in their department, as many of our workers are not interested in being hired permanently.

-- We ask about the intended length of the assignment so we can anticipate and ensure the candidate we place has eligibility to remain for the duration of your department’s need, although there is no guarantee the employee will stay for the full duration.
+- We ask about the intended length of the assignment so we can anticipate and ensure the candidate we place has availability to remain for the duration of your department’s need, although there is no guarantee the employee will stay for the full duration.

 - keep to that duration of assignment, unless you need to extend longer or end the assignment sooner due to funding, performance, or completion of the work, and